 Donnelly, M., 2016.
 Spatial and social (im)mobilities through higher education.
 In: Im/mobile youth, 2016-04-01 - 2016-04-01, University of Manchester.

 Donnelly, M., 2014.
 A new approach to researching (inter)nationalism in school settings.
 In: Alliance for International Education Conference, 2014-10-10 - 2014-10-12, India.

 Donnelly, M., 2011.
 'Don’t be afraid of going to Durham because it’s far away; anywhere is only a day away’: School messages concerning geographic mobility and HE participation.
-In: Society for Research in Higher Education Annual Conference, 2011-12-07 - 2011-12-09, Newport.
+In: Society for Research in Higher Education Annual Conference, 2011-12-07 - 2011-12-09, UK.

 Donnelly, M., 2010.
 An exploration of the ‘school effect’ on higher education entry: some methodological issues.
 In: British Educational Research Association Annual Conference, 2010-08-31 - 2010-09-03, University of Warwick.